hatedabamboo/notes.hatedabamboo.me/src/posts/advent-of-sysadmin-2025.md

 ---
 Advent season is here!
 And that means advent challenges as well!

 After a [disastrous attempt](https://github.com/hatedabamboo/AoC2024) at Advent of Code last year, this year I was very happy to see that Sad Servers started an Advent challenge of their own -- [Advent of Sysadmin](https://sadservers.com/advent)!
+At last, a challenge I can (hopefully) progress further than task 3.
 And this means more challenges for us to tackle.
 The Advent will consist of 12 challenges.
 To keep things slightly more interesting, I will publish the solution to each task the day after it's released: for example, today, on December 2, I will solve the task from December 1, and so on.
 Have fun!

 *Task from December 3 is now available!*